mongodb/specifications/source/uri-options/uri-options.rst

      - required if the driver's language/runtime allows non-global configuration
      - Password to decrypt the client private key to be used for TLS connections

-   * - tlsInsecure
+   * - tlsDisableCertificateRevocationCheck
      - "true" or "false"
-     - No TLS constraints are relaxed
+     - false i.e. driver will reach check a certificate's revocation status
-     - no
+     - Yes
-     - Relax TLS constraints as much as possible (e.g. allowing invalid certificates or hostname mismatches); drivers must document the exact constraints which are relaxed by this option being true
+     - Controls whether or not the driver will check a certificate's revocation status via CRLs or OCSP.
+See the `OCSP Support Spec
+       <../ocsp-support/ocsp-support.rst#tlsDisableCertificateRevocationCheck>`__
+       for additional information.

    * - tlsDisableOCSPEndpointCheck
      - "true" or "false"
-     - false i.e. driver will reach out to OCSP endpoints :ref:`if needed <Suggested OCSP Behavior>`.
+     - false i.e. driver will reach out to OCSP endpoints `if needed
+       <../ocsp-support/ocsp-support.rst#id1>`__.
      - Yes
      - Controls whether or not the driver will reach out to OCSP endpoints if needed.
 See the `OCSP Support Spec
-        <../ocsp-support/ocsp-support#tlsDisableOCSPEndpointCheck>`__
+       <../ocsp-support/ocsp-support.rst#tlsDisableOCSPEndpointCheck>`__
-        for additional information..
+       for additional information.

+   * - tlsInsecure
+     - "true" or "false"
+     - No TLS constraints are relaxed
+     - no
+     - Relax TLS constraints as much as possible (e.g. allowing invalid certificates or hostname mismatches); drivers must document the exact constraints which are relaxed by this option being true

    * - w
      - non-negative integer or string